Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: Introduction

-When $\rho$ is inner, that is if there exists a unitary $u$ in $B$ such that $\rho(x)= uxu^{\ast}$, this is analogous to formula (1).
+When $\rho$ is inner, that is, if there exists a unitary $u$ in $B$ such that $\rho(x)= uxu^{\ast}$, this is analogous to formula (1).

 A generalized form of the Ramanujan Petersson conjectures can be formulated as follows: 6pt {\bf Generalized Ramanujan Petersson Conjecture.} {\it Let $G$ be a countable discrete group with an almost normal subgroup $\Gamma$.
-Let $t$ be a representation of $\cC(G,\Gamma)$ with the properties outlined above (equivalently $t$ comes from a unitary representation $\pi$ of $G$ extending the left regular representation) .
-Then the $\ast$-algebra homeomorphism
+Let $t$ be a representation of $\cC(G,\Gamma)$ with the properties outlined above (equivalently $t$ is defined by using the matrix coefficients of unitary representation $\pi$ of $G$ extending the left regular representation).